640-KB/GLaBIOS/README.md

 ### Real Hardware Deployment

 [Minuszerodegrees (-0°)](http://www.minuszerodegrees.net/) has a lot of information about [original ROM types](http://minuszerodegrees.net/rom/rom.htm) and "modern" equivalents.
 I found using [Winbond W27E257](http://www.minuszerodegrees.net/rom/misc/Winbond%20W27E257%20as%2027C256%20replacement.htm) EEPROMs worked very well since it could be electrically erased and re-written quickly.
 Since these are 32K EEPROMS, the image will need to be written 4 times sequentially.
 I use a TL866 II Plus to write the EEPROMs.

+## Source Code:

+### Code style:
+GLaBIOS uses all UPPERCASE mnemonics because 1) it was the way I originally learned assembly language 2) it's what's used in MASM 5 documentation and manuals 3) it would have been an accepted practice in the era in when PC BIOS clones were written.

+### Code Formatting
+- Tab Size: 6 spaces.
+Indented with TAB characters.

 ## References and Credits: